 My mother’s favourite author was Ursula K. Le Guin.
-After many years of dreaming of it, she finally wrote a letter to ‘her Ursula’, expressing how important her writing had been to her, and she received a brief but delightful, and heartfelt, reply.
-I stumbled across it when I was back in South Africa for my mother’s memorials (there was more than one event) in June, as she kept it on the board above her work desk, and it was one of many moments that made me feel both tearful and joyful – tearful because she would never write another letter; joyful because she did eventually write that most important letter, and both the writing and the response were such positive and empowering experiences.
+After many years of dreaming of it, she finally wrote a letter to ‘her Ursula’, expressing how important her writing had been to her, and she received a brief – but delightful and heartfelt – reply.
+I stumbled across it when I was back in South Africa for my mother’s memorials in June, as she kept it on the board above her work desk, and it was one of many moments that made me feel both tearful and joyful – tearful because she would never write another letter; joyful because she did eventually write that most important letter, and both the writing and the response were such positive and empowering experiences.

 I have been feeling once again the importance of remembering that while we can and must plan for the future, it is not guaranteed.
 I have control only over the moment in which I currently exist – I can choose now whether to keep writing, or turn back to studying (as I must in a minute), or collapse into exhausted sleep as I will soon… but I cannot be certain what tomorrow, or next week, or next year will hold.
 As I wrote to my friend Cate earlier this evening, “My sciatica has been playing up again, and I find myself thinking that I should run a marathon while I still can.”
 I know we cannot keep this heightened aware of the unprectability of life constantly in our minds, but I think we need to remind ourselves and each other of it occasionally, just to ensure we don’t forget to write the important letters that make our lives just a little bit richer.